EMBERTON NEIGHBOURHOOD PLAN

 Milton Keynes Council Implementation – MKC is seeking to meet this target through its 2050 regeneration strategy which includes development in the Rural North East Area.

-conducted in 2019 has identified an Emberton need for an additional 41 house by 2030.
+in July 2020 identifiying an Emberton need for an additional 10 houses by 2030.

 How to ensure Emberton has Low Cost Housing for young Families - Currently Emberton has no requirement for Affordable/low cost housing which means the village has difficulty in attracting young families to live here and has impacted facilities like the School and Playing field use.